AlexanderPach/MV-Portfolio/README.md

 # MV-Portfolio

-This repository is a collection of some of my key learnings during my XXXX - XXXX apprenticeship at COMPANY_HERE.
+This repository is a collection of some of my key learnings during my 2022-2023 apprenticeship at AMEX.

 ## Overview of Apprenticeship
 - **Host Company**: